MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/github-pages-action.md

 Deploy to `gh-pages` branch (by default).

-Add this as a step in your workflow and set the last parameter to your build directly e.g. `_site` or `build`.
+Add this as a step in your workflow and set the last parameter to your build directly e.g. `_site` for Jekyll or `build` for a Node app.

 ```yaml
 - name: Deploy 🚀